pyeve/eve/docs/features.rst

-Moreover, when setting the ``datasource`` property for any given resource endpoint it is possible to explictly exclude fields (of ``media`` type, but also of any other type really) from default responses:
+Moreover, when setting the ``datasource`` property for any given resource endpoint it is possible to explictly exclude fields (of ``media`` type, but also of any other type) from default responses:

 .. code-block:: python